M-Files/Developer-Portal/APIs/REST-API/Useful-Applications/index.md

 breadcrumb: Useful Applications
 ---

-<p class="note">None of these applications are provided or supported by M-Files, and are used at your own risk.</p>
+None of these applications are provided or supported by M-Files, and are used at your own risk.
+{:.note}

 ## Postman